ma-fath/workout-manager/README.md

 - [MDN Web Docs](https://developer.mozilla.org/) - This enhanced my knowledge of certain HTML, CSS, and JavaScript concepts needed to complete the project.
 - [Stack Overflow](http://stackoverflow.com/) - This proved insightful
   when I was stuck on specific coding issues.
-- [Leaflet](https://leafletjs.com/reference.html) - This provided me with me the documentation necessary to integrate Leaflet's mapping technology into my project.
+- [Leaflet](https://leafletjs.com/reference.html) - This provided me with the documentation necessary to integrate Leaflet's mapping technology into my project.
 - [Favicon.io](https://favicon.io/) - This allowed me to quickly generate
   necessary files for the favicon and its different formats.
 - [Parcel REPL](https://repl.parceljs.org/) - This helped me further understand how bundlers like Parcel operate.